kavin0411/sample-project/README.md

 # sample-project
- This is an sample front end design of Shoe Store Ecommerce website which is developed using HTML, CSS and JAVASCRIPT.
+ This is an sample front end design of Shoe Shop Ecommerce website which has been developed using HTML, CSS and JAVASCRIPT.
- This webpage contains creative styles like sliders, clipping and some basic styles.
+ This webpage contains creative styles like sliders, clipping and also some basic styles.